eweser/eweser-db/README.md

 - [ ] set up the ‘awareness’ listeners for shared editing.
 - [ ] example of next.js, server-side rendering workarounds
 - [ ] give some instructions on self-hosting.
-- [ ] set up a matrix synapse server so that users can sign up with me instead of matrix.org.
 - [ ] make 2 servers and federate them.
 Figure out a federation-as-backup strategy for users, for example inviting another of our accounts as a listener to each of your rooms.
 - [ ] “Joins” or aggregation searches across collections. e.g. select all documents in the `notes` collection that have a ref to a document in the `flashcards` collection.
 - [ ] Stress testing. warnings about room or document size limits